Bacopa

 A 2008 double-blind RCT in subjects with age-associated memory impairment showed 125 mg standardized Bacopa monnieri extract twice daily for 12 weeks significantly improved mental control and paired-associate learning versus placebo.

-A 2021 systematic review found very low-certainty evidence that Bacopa offers no additional benefit over placebo or donepezil in Alzheimer’s dementia treatment (no difference in cognitive scales).
+A 2021 systematic review found very low-certainty evidence that Bacopa offers no additional benefit over placebo or donepezil in Alzheimer’s dementia treatment .

 Related Articles